sarantium/fictionideas/docs/productivity.md

 Moving to more complex scenarios, LMMs in workflows exhibit systemic agency.
 These systems coordinate multiple processes to handle complex tasks that surpass the abilities of individual components.
 This coordination enhances decision-making and outcomes.
 Unlike the transient and adaptive behaviors of momentary and rhizomatic agencies, systemic agency allows workflows to flexibly manage intricate sequences and unexpected challenges, demonstrating a robust capacity for problem-solving.

 Just as in biology and science fiction, I believe that all LMM interactions from single tasks to complex workflows show signs of agency.
 By focusing on how this agency scales with the complexity of the problem and solution space, we shift from drawing boundaries between abstract definitions of agents to assessing real-world effectiveness.

+??? danger "Caution"

+    There are plenty of sensible positions and people differentiating [task specific skills and intelligence](https://x.com/fchollet/status/1790194880490401795).
+However, without discounting their expertise and nuance, I don't find this view to be practical.
+If an LMM can eventually do many things a human can, and can increasingly provide useful answers to new and unexpected stimuli, why split conceptual hairs over the boundary between skill and intelligence?

 ## Hypothesis